 In Northern Italy, and more precisely in the South Tirol, you’ll soon find the Stelvio Pass, a stunning road that crosses the Alps and is one of the most beautiful places to visit in Italy.
 This engineering marvel is one of the highest paved roads in the Alps with an elevation of a staggering 2,757 mt.

 The road has no fewer than 75 hairpin turns, making it one of the greatest roads in the world (actually, the very best, according to Top Gear).
 Its exhilarating serpentine sections are a daydream for anyone who loves to drive.

 Besides being an enjoyable road to drive, the Pass provides breathtaking views of the mountains and the Stelvio National park.
 Truth be told, the best of all is the viewpoint from the top of the pass, where you can admire all the curves of the pass and take fantastic photos.

 The road is also very coveted by the cyclist, there is even a Stelvio bike day every year, a competition when cyclists can climb the road.
 Stelvio is also a famous stage in the Giro of Italy – one of the biggest cycling competitions in the world.

-All in all, the Stelvio Pass is one of Europe’s most scenic roads, and definitely a place to pass through while visiting Italy.
+All in all, the Stelvio Pass is one of Europe’s most scenic roads, one of the best hidden gems in Northern Italy, and definitely a place to pass through while visiting Italy.
 The pass is relatively near to Milan at 221 km and is on the way to Merano a cute Alpine town in the south Tirol.